-The purpose of Scientific diving is the undertaking and delivery of underwater science.
+The purpose of OSD is the undertaking and delivery of underwater science.
 It should not be confused with the use of diving for citizen science (cf. definitions below).

 It is not recreational nor commercial diving.

-Diving for the Citizen Science: legal framework, aims, actors, and public are different
+Citizen Science Diving [CSD]: legal framework, aims, actors, and public are different

 Citizen Science (= community science, crowd science, crowd-sourced science, civic science, volunteer monitoring) is scientific research conducted, in whole or in part, on a voluntary basis, by amateur (or nonprofessional) scientists.